gravitational/teleport/rfd/0080-yubikey-piv.md

 ##### Concurrent login sessions

 `tsh` should support multiple concurrent login sessions for different proxies.
 This can be done by specifying a different slot for each concurrent login session, allowing up to 24 concurrent PIV login sessions.
-However, this requires that each user maintain a mental map of which slots are in use to avoid overwriting an existing login session.

-To move the burden off of the user, `tsh login --piv` will also create a self-signed certificate with login metadata attached and add it to the slot.
+To make it easier for `tsh` to track used slots, and avoid overwriting slots that are already in use, `tsh login --piv` will also create a self-signed certificate with login metadata attached and add it to the slot.

 ```
 Slot 9a: